Hard skills vs. soft skills

 How to develop hard skills

-For employees (if you are the one developing your own HARD skills):
+For employees (developing your own hard skills):

 • Professional training: Attend workshops and seminars to gain hands-on experience and learn from industry experts.